netzeroinsights/slate/source/index.html.md

 To get a startup overview and taxonomy you should use the following endpoint:

-`GET /getStartup/[directLink]`
+`GET /getStartup/[clientID]`

-It takes a single parameter, indicated as ”[directLink]” in the example, which is taken from a previous call of the endpoint at [Startup List](#startup-list), variable ”directLink”, and has the following response codes:
+It takes a single parameter, indicated as ”[clientID]” in the example, which is taken from a previous call of the endpoint at [Startup List](#startup-list), variable ”clientID”, and has the following response codes:

 | Response code | Meaning            |
 |---------------|--------------------|